weirdyang/Wexflow/README.md

 You can deploy Wexflow using Docker containers on Windows, Linux and macOS distributions.
 [Here](https://github.com/aelassas/Wexflow/wiki/Docker) is the documentation for creating and building Docker images.

+Moreover, you can create custom integration with any other SaaS product on the cloud through [Wexflow API](https://github.com/aelassas/Wexflow/wiki/RESTful-API).

 ## Why Wexflow?

 - [Free and open-source](https://github.com/aelassas/Wexflow/wiki/Free-and-open-source)